wp-plugins/kt-tinymce-color-grid/readme.txt

 == Description ==

 Expands the Color Picker for choosing a text or background color found inside the TinyMCE toolbar with a lot more colors to choose from.
-I have included some colors from the Tango Desktop Project as well.

 == Installation ==